 Meet Our People

-As Relay’s co-founder and president, Norman Atkins has led the institution since 2008.
-Atkins is also the founder, board chair and former CEO of Uncommon Schools, one of the nation’s highest-performing nonprofit charter management organizations, with 46 schools serving 14,000 students.
-In 1997, he co-founded and co-led North Star Academy Charter School of Newark, one of New Jersey’s very first and most celebrated charter schools.
-From 1989 to 1994, he was the co-executive director of the Robin Hood Foundation in New York City.
+Norman Atkins is the Co-Founder of Relay GSE and served as President in its first decade; he becomes the Board Chair on January 1.
+He currently serves as CEO of Together Education, a nonprofit that incubates and supports innovative education organizations, including Relay Lab Schools, which recently launched a turnaround network in partnership with the San Antonio Independent School District.
+Atkins is also the Founder, Board Chair, and former CEO of Uncommon Schools, one of the nation’s highest-performing nonprofit charter management organizations with 52 schools serving 20,000 students.
+In 1997, Atkins co-founded and co-led North Star Academy of Newark, one of New Jersey’s first and most celebrated charter schools.
+From 1989 to 1994, he was the Co-Executive Director of the Robin Hood Foundation in New York City.
+In recent years, Atkins has helped found several other education organizations, including Zearn, a comprehensive, Tier-1 digital math program reaching more than two million students.

 Dr. Nichelle Bowes